I'm feeling really excited.

 We have the solutions.

-So that gives me a lot of hope and, you know, younger generatio you know, kids and, you know, that all gives me a lot of hope for t when we think about what is going to happen in the f I mean, that's what's happened in the past.
+So that gives me a lot of hope and, you know, younger generations and, you know, kids and, you know, that all gives me a lot of hope for the future when we think about what is going to happen in the future.

-So We've already bought into that a accepted that that's what happen When we look into the future now we have choices.
+When we look into the future now, we have choices.

-We can't change the past, but we can make decisions moving to change the trajectory that we're on for future winters And when we act, you know, in a that is getting people to come t to reduce fossil fuel burning, r the emissions of greenhouse gase to embrace energy efficiency and use less energy overall, we see a future that's that's actually not too b You can you can save, you know, a good a good chunk of by doing that.
+And when we act, you know, in a way that is getting people to come together to reduce fossil fuel burning, reduce the emissions of greenhouse gases, to embrace energy efficiency and use less energy overall, we see a future that's that's actually not too bad.

 I want them to feel hopeful.

-I am taking a lot of different perspectives, and I really want it to be unify as well and help people realize this winter is something that we are all a winter in New is something that we all are a p We found Gabriel on the trail a week after he left us at the Canadian border.
+I am taking a lot of different perspectives, and I really want it to be unifying as well and help people realize that this winter is something that we are all a winter in New Hampshire is something that we all are a part of.

 Coffe.